Duško Popov: Allegations regarding Pearl Harbor

 In 1941, Popov repeatedly travelled to Portugal during his missions.
 He stayed in Estoril, at the Hotel Palácio, in January and March 1941, then again between 29 June and 10 August 1941.
 During his stay, he met Ian Fleming, at the time working for the British Royal Navy.
 They both shared a mission at Casino Estoril, and it is believed that Popov served as inspiration for the character of James Bond in Fleming’s novels.

 After this last stay, he was dispatched to the United States by the Abwehr to establish a new German network.
 He was given ample funds and an intelligence questionnaire (a list of intelligence targets, later published as an appendix to J.C.
 Masterman's book The Double Cross System).
 Of the three typewritten pages of the questionnaire, one entire page was devoted to highly detailed questions about US defences at Pearl Harbor on the Hawaiian island of Oahu.
 He made contact with the FBI and explained what he had been asked to do.

 During a televised interview, Duško Popov related having informed the FBI on 12 August 1941 of the impending attack on Pearl Harbor.
 Either the FBI chief J. Edgar Hoover did not report this fact to his superiors or they, for reasons of their own, took no action.

 Hoover distrusted Popov because he was a double agent although MI6 had told the FBI in New York City that he would be arriving.
 Popov himself said Hoover was quite suspicious and distrustful of him and, according to author William "Mole" Wood, when Hoover discovered Popov had brought a woman from New York State to Florida, threatened to have him arrested under the Mann Act if he did not leave the US immediately.

 Popov borrowed £10,000 from his lover the French film actress Simone Simon in late 1942 (equivalent to £600,000 in 2025) shortly before he left for Portugal.
 He did not repay her when they broke up in 1943.

 Operation Fortitude

-In 1944, Popov became a key part of the deception operation codenamed Fortitude, which was when the Allies were trying to convince Germany that they (the Allies) were going to storm Calais and not Normandy.
+In 1944, Popov became a key part of the deception operation codenamed Fortitude, an Allied effort to convince Germany that the invasion would target Calais rather than Normandy.
 At the time of the operation, he was staying in Portugal.
 He stayed in Estoril once again, at the Hotel Palácio, between 31 March and 12 April 1944.
 When Jebsen was arrested by the Gestapo in Lisbon, the British feared Popov had been compromised and ceased giving him critical information to pass along to the Germans.
 It was later discovered that the Abwehr still regarded Popov as an asset and he was brought back into use by the British.
 Jebsen's death at the hands of the Nazis had a profound emotional impact on Popov.